 Previous GeneCards Identifiers for LMO2 Gene

 LMO2 encodes a cysteine-rich, two LIM-domain protein that is required for yolk sac erythropoiesis.
 The LMO2 protein has a central and crucial role in hematopoietic development and is highly conserved.
 The LMO2 transcription start site is located approximately 25 kb downstream from the 11p13 T-cell translocation cluster (11p13 ttc), where a number T-cell acute lymphoblastic leukemia-specific translocations occur.
 Alternative splicing results in multiple transcript variants encoding different isoforms.[provided by RefSeq, Nov 2008]

 GeneCards Summary for LMO2 Gene

 LMO2 (LIM Domain Only 2) is a Protein Coding gene.
-Diseases associated with LMO2 include Lymphoblastic Leukemia and T-Cell Leukemia.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Hematopoietic Stem Cell Differentiation.
+Diseases associated with LMO2 include Severe Combined Immunodeficiency, X-Linked and Lymphoblastic Lymphoma.
+Among its related pathways are Hematopoietic Stem Cell Differentiation and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is LMO1.

 Acts with TAL1/SCL to regulate red blood cell development.
 Also acts with LDB1 to maintain erythroid precursors in an immature state.